Finding and Evaluating Online Resources

-Any reliable health-related Web site should make it easy for you to learn who’s responsible for the site.
-For example, on the NCCIH Web site, each major page clearly identifies NCCIH and, because NCCIH is part of NIH, provides a link to the NIH homepage.
-If it isn’t obvious who runs the Web site, look for a link on the homepage to an “About This Site” page.
+- Any reliable health-related Web site should make it easy for you to learn who’s responsible for the site.
+For example, on the NCCIH Web site, each major page identifies NCCIH and, because NCCIH is part of NIH, provides a link to the NIH home page.
+You should be able to find out who runs a Web site and its purpose on the “About Us” page.

-Many health/medical sites post information collected from other Web sites or sources.
-If the person or organization in charge of the site didn’t create the material, the original source should be clearly identified.
-For example, the Health Topics A-Z page on the NCCIH site provides links to some documents that NCCIH didn’t create; in those instances, the source of the documents is always identified.
+- Many health or medical sites post information collected from other Web sites or sources, which should be identified.
+For example, the Health Topics A-Z page on the NCCIH site provides links to documents that NCCIH didn’t create—but we name the sources of the documents.

-You can be more confident in the quality of medical information on a Web site if people with credible professional and scientific qualifications review the material before it’s posted.
+- You can be more confident in the quality of medical information on a Web site if health experts reviewed it.
 Some Web sites have an editorial board that reviews content.
-Others put the names and credentials of the individuals who reviewed a Web page in an Acknowledgments section near the end of the page.
+Others put the names and credentials of reviewers in an Acknowledgments section near the end of the page.